 You are also required to respond to at least three posts that other students have posted.
-You will receive up to 3 points for each response (graded based on quality of response).
-You may respond to as many as you want, and I highly encourage discussions of this sort, but you are required to respond to two.
-Responses are due by 11:59pm, Sunday each week.
+You will receive 5 points for each response.
+You may respond to as many as you want, and I highly encourage discussions of this sort, but you are required to respond to three.

-RESEARCH PAPER (200 points)
+RESEARCH PAPER (100 points)

 You will write a paper relevant to the history of the US Economy.
-There is a list of topics provided that you can choose from, but you may also select a topic not from the list.
+I have a list of topics that you can choose from.
 If there is something you would like to do that is not on the list, I have to approve the topic before you proceed.
 Paper guidelines will be provided the second week of class, and you will choose your topics by then end of the second week.
 I will post the topics list on Canvas for you to look over in advance.
-Due dates are listed in the project guidelines that will be provided, as well as in the schedule below and I will remind you along the way as well.
+Due dates are listed in the guidelines that will be provided and I will remind you along the way as well.